The Homotopy Type of a Poincar\'e Duality Complex after Looping

 \section{The Integral Case}

-Spaces are not assumed to be localized throughout this section.
+In this section spaces are not assumed to be localized.
 When we say that the localization of map or space at a prime $p$ \emph{is} another map or space, we will mean that they are the same at least up to homotopy equivalence.

 Let $\mathcal{P}=\paren{p_1,p_2,\ldots}$ be the set of all prime numbers, and $M$ be a manifold as in part $(ii)$ of Theorem~\ref{Main0}.
 The uniqueness up to homotopy type of Moore spaces implies the $(4m-2)$-skeleton $\bar M$ of $M$ splits as a finite wedge of Moore spaces